The New Beginning in Hiroshima (2021): Background

-Since 2020, NJPW has unable to run events with a full arena capacity due to COVID-19 restrictions.
+Since 2020, NJPW has been unable to run events with a full arena capacity due to COVID-19 restrictions.
 The New Beginning is NJPW's first major show after their annual January 4 Tokyo Dome Show, which is their biggest show of the year.

 Storylines

 The New Beginning in Hiroshima's events featured thirteen professional wrestling matches across both days that involve different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.

 At the G1 Climax 30 final, Kota Ibushi defeated Sanada to win the tournament for the second time in a row.
 At Wrestle Kingdom 15, Ibushi won the IWGP Heavyweight Championship for the first time in his career and the IWGP Intercontinental Championship the second time after defeating Tetsuya Naito in the first night's main event.
 The next night, he successfully defended both belts against Jay White.
 Ibushi then proclaimed that her had finally 'became god' and declared he would seek to unify the IWGP Heavyweight & Intercontinental belts.
 After the defence, Sanada came into the ring and challenged Ibushi for the belts, asking if Ibushi would accept 'the gift' of Sanada, which Ibushi accepted.
 The match was made for The New Beginning in Hiroshima's second night on February 11.

 During the 2020 Best of the Super Juniors tournament, Sho defeated eventual tournament winner Hiromu Takahashi in their round-robin match.
 At Wrestle Kingdom, Takahashi won the IWGP Junior Heavyweight Championship for the fourth time against Taiji Ishimori and after the match, nominated Sho as his desired first challenger.
 This will be Sho's first challenge for the belt in his career as he has been primarily a tag team wrestler working with Yoh and Rocky Romero as Roppongi 3K.
 The match was made for The New Beginning in Hiroshima's first night on February 10.